-The Department of Psychology at Colorado State University invites applications for a tenure-track faculty position at the rank of Assistant Professor in INDUSTRIAL AND ORGANIZATIONAL (IO) PSYCHOLOGY with an appointment date of August 16, 2021.
+The Department of Psychology at Colorado State University (CSU) invites applications for a tenure-track faculty position at the rank of Assistant Professor in COGNITIVE PSYCHOLOGY with an appointment date of August 16, 2024.

-Preferred qualifications: Priority may be given to candidates with one or more of the following qualifications:
+Preferred qualifications: Priority may be given to candidates with one or more of the following preferred qualifications: